 To date, there is no known cure yet for Alzheimer’s — treatment focuses on slowing the progression of the disease.
 However, with dementia, some patients can be treated and even cured (depending on the underlying cause[s]).

 Alzheimer’s disease and dementia are often mixed up and can cause confusion for patients, families, and caregivers alike.
 Fortunately, you can rely on us at C-Care Alzheimer’s nursing care services to assist you and your family when it comes to dealing with the symptoms.
 We can provide private hospital or retirement facility care, home care, and even palliative care for your loved one.
-Whether you need a couple hours of monitoring a day for early-stage Alzheimer’s or full round-the-clock care, we offer flexible scheduling to provide the extra support you need.
+Whether you need a couple of hours of monitoring a day for early-stage Alzheimer’s or full round-the-clock care, we offer flexible scheduling to provide the extra support you need.
 To learn more, contact us today.

 Free care service for the first 8 hours on a monthly commitment.